RetroRabbit/RGO-Server/README.md

 ## Environment Variables
 You need to add environment variables onto your machine.
 Obtain the AuthManagement values from the Auth0 Identity provider.
-Remeber to restart Visual Studio once added/edited.
+Remember to restart Visual Studio once added/edited.

 | Variable name                      | Variable value |
 | --------------------------         | -------------- |